denbon05/backend-project-lvl4/README.md

 ### Task manager for multiple users

 ### Usage
 <p>Follow link above, register, log in as a user with your email and password.
-Now you can schedule and distribute tasks with your team.</p>
+Now you can schedule and distribute tasks with your team.
+<p><small>Wait a little, this is a free heroku plan.</small></p></p>

 #### Limitations
 <ul>